heygrady/react-redux-notes/redux-wordpress.md

 # Using WordPress with react-redux

-We can use the [wp-api](http://v2.wp-api.org/) plugin to fetch WordPress data over an API.
-This allows you build a react-redux application as you normally would and use WordPress primarily as a CMS -- meaning you don't have to use WordPress or PHP as your rendering engine.
+We can use the [WP-API WordPress plugin](http://v2.wp-api.org/) to fetch WordPress data over an API.
+This allows you build a react-redux application as you against the API &mdash; meaning you don't have to use WordPress or PHP as your rendering engine.
 In our case we intend to use react-redux as our rendering engine.
 We're only going to be using WordPress as a data store and an admin tool.
-Of course this approach means that your frontend site won't look very much like a WordPress theme.
+Of course, this approach means that your frontend site won't necessarily look very much like a WordPress theme.
 If you really love WordPress themes, then this probably isn't for you.
-If, however, you prefer to build your website using state of the art frontend best practices... keep reading.
+If, however, you prefer to build your website using [state-of-the-art frontend best practices](https://medium.com/javascript-and-opinions/state-of-the-art-javascript-in-2016-ab67fc68eb0b)... keep reading.

-Of course this approach doesn't require using react-redux.
-You could do something similar with Ember or Angular or any other frontend app.
+Building a fronted app against the API doesn't require using react-redux.
+You could use use the WP-API with an Ember, Angular or any other frontend framework.

-This is written assuming you've familiarized yourself with [the basic todos app](http://redux.js.org/docs/basics/index.html), [how it looks in react-redux-starter-kit](./react-redux-starter-kit-todos.md) and [using it with redux-saga](./redux-sagas-todos.md).
+This is written assuming you've familiarized yourself with [the todos app](http://redux.js.org/docs/basics/index.html) from the redux manual, [how it looks in react-redux-starter-kit](./react-redux-starter-kit-todos.md) and [using it with redux-saga](./redux-sagas-todos.md).
+You might also like to read the note I made as I was [first learning react-redux-starter-kit](https://github.com/heygrady/react-redux-notes).

 ### WordPress has a demo API

 You can use [the demo wp-api](http://demo.wp-api.org/wp-json/wp/v2/) for this tutorial.
 It's the same as what you'd get if you installed the API on your own WordPress installation.
-For the purposes of this tutorial we'll be ignoring the authentication step.
+Much of the API can be used without any authentication.
+For the purposes of this tutorial we'll be ignoring authentication altogether.
 This may be addressed in a future tutorial.

+You may like to read the [WP-API documentation](http://v2.wp-api.org/).

 ### Quick install react-redux-starter-kit

+For this tutorial we are going to rely on a starter kit to set up the initial application.
+We've been enjoying [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) and the redux-cli tool.

-Use [redux-cli](https://github.com/SpencerCDixon/redux-cli) to create a new redux app and install a few useful modules that don't ship with the starter kit.
+Use [redux-cli](https://github.com/SpencerCDixon/redux-cli) to create a new redux app.
+We also need to install a few useful modules that don't ship with the starter kit by default.
 We recommend using [redux-actions](https://github.com/acdlite/redux-actions) for actions and reducers, [redux-saga](https://github.com/yelouafi/redux-saga) for asynchronous side effects, and [reselect](https://github.com/reactjs/reselect) for making complex memoized selectors.
 We use [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) for AJAX calls.

 We won't be using [node-uuid](https://github.com/broofa/node-uuid) for this example project but it's useful for creating globally unique identifiers.
+You'll need this in your app if allow users to create new things.
+You may like reviewing an [example of using uuid in a redux module](./react-redux-starter-kit-todos.md#srcroutestodosmodulestodosjs).

+Here's some commands for initializing a redux app and installing some commonly used modules.

 ```bash
 redux create posts-app